-- Raspberry Pi 2 or Raspberry Pi 3 (it might also work on a Raspberry Pi 1 and Zero, details here).
+- Raspberry Pi 2 or Raspberry Pi 3 or Raspberry Pi 3 B+ (it might also work on a Raspberry Pi 1 and Zero, details here).

 - SD Card, Class 10, at least 4GB in size, 8GB recommended (2.5GiB used by software, the rest for Media storage).

 - Power Supply Unit (PSU) for the Raspberry Pi (5V/2.5A for the Pi 3, 5V/2A for the Pi 2)